oar-team/batsim/tools/experiments/README.md

 # The instances defined by a combination of parameters
 implicit_instances:
+  # Several set of combinations can be defined.
+This one is called 'implicit'.
   implicit:
     # The different parameters to explore.
     # Beware: sweep must be a dictionary whose keys are valid identifiers and